 Australis recognises and values the importance of training and development programs for all staff.
-Technical training, professional development and support for technical certifications are offered to all staff, although this was scaled back for non-mandatory requirements in 2020 and 2021 due to COVID.
+Technical training, professional development and support for technical certifications are offered to all staff.

 Each year, the Australis leadership team in conjunction with the Board set the general Company goals.
 These goals are then cascaded down through the organisation so that departmental and personal goals are set for each employee, ensuring that all targets are aligned with Australis' strategy.
 Employees are financially rewarded in their STI Plan for achieving and exceeding these goals.